jesse-rb/dotfiles/README.md

 **install basics**

-5. run install script corresponding to your os, e.g. if on ubuntu then run
+5. The available scripts are more for a list of commands to reference at the moment, and might not work properly if they are ran.

+e.g.
 ```
-run bash ~/scripts/ubuntu-install.sh
+cat ~/scripts/ubuntu-install.sh
+cat ~/scripts/macos-install.sh
 ```

 ## previews